Methotrexate (By injection)

 Warnings While Using This Medicine:

 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
-Women should use an effective form of birth control during treatment with this medicine and for at least 1 menstrual period after the last dose.
-Men should use an effective form of birth control during treatment and for at least 3 months after the last dose.
+If you are a woman who can bear children, your doctor may give you a pregnancy test before you start using this medicine to make sure you are not pregnant.
+Female patients should use an effective form of birth control during treatment and for at least 6 months after the last dose.
+Male patients who have female partners should use an effective form of birth control during treatment and for at least 3 months after the last dose.

 - This medicine may cause the following problems: